 What tax cuts expiring in 2025 are key?

 Several tax cuts from the 2017 Tax Cuts and Jobs Act (TCJA) are set to expire.
-Key provisions include the reduction in the corporate tax rate, the pass-through business income deduction, and expanded Section 179 expensing.
+Key provisions include reducing the corporate tax rate, the pass-through business income deduction, and expanded Section 179 expensing.

 How will the expiration affect corporate tax rates?